List homomorphism problems for signed trees: More background and connections to constraint satisfaction

 List homomorphism problems are also special cases of constraint satisfaction problems, as lists can be replaced by unary relations.
 Consider first the case of graphs.
 Suppose $H$ is a fixed graph, and form the relational system $H^{\#}$ with vertices $V(H)$ and the following relations: one binary relation $E(H)$ (this is a symmetric relation corresponding to the undirected edges of the graph $H$), and $2^{|V(H)|}-1$ unary relations $R_X$ on $V(H)$, each consisting of a different non-empty subset $X$ of $V(H)$.
 The constraint satisfaction problem with template $H^{\#}$ has inputs $G$ with a symmetric binary relation $E(G)$ (a graph) and unary relations $S_X, X \subseteq V(H)$, and the question is whether or not a homomorphism exists.
 If a vertex $v \in V(G)$ is in the relation $S_X$ corresponding to $R_X$, then any mapping preserving the relations must map $v$ to a vertex in $X$; thus imposing the relation $S_X$ on $v \in V(G)$ amounts to setting $L(v)=X$.
 Therefore the list homomorphism problem for the graph $H$ is formulated as the constraint satisfaction problem for the template $H^{\#}$.

 Such a translation is also possible for homomorphism of signed graphs.
 Brewster and Graves introduced a useful construction.
 The {\em switching graph} $(H^+,\pi^+)$ has two vertices $v_1,v_2$ for each vertex $v$ of $(H,\pi)$, and each edge $vw$ of $(H,\pi)$ gives rise to edges $v_1w_1, v_2w_2$ of colour $\pi(vw)$ and edges $v_1w_2, v_2w_1$ of the opposite colour.
 (This definition applies also for loops, i.e., when $v=w$.)
 Then each homomorphism of the signed graph $(G,\sigma)$ to the signed graph $(H,\pi)$ corresponds to a homomorphism of the edge-coloured graph $(G,\sigma)$ to the edge-coloured graph $(H^+,\pi^+)$ and conversely.
 For list homomorphisms of signed graphs, we can use the same transformation, modifying the lists of the input signed graph.
 If $(G,\sigma)$ has lists $L(v), v \in V(G)$, then the new lists $L^+(v), v \in V(G),$ are defined as follows: for any $x \in L(v)$ with $v \in V(G)$, we place both $x_1$ and $x_2$ in $L^+(v)$.
 It is easy to see that the signed graph $(G,\sigma)$ has a list homomorphism to the signed graph $(H,\pi)$ with respect to the lists $L$ if and only if the edge-coloured graph $(G,\sigma)$ has a list homomorphism to the edge-coloured graph $(H^+,\pi^+)$ with respect to the lists $L^+$.
 The new lists $L^+$ are {\em symmetric sets in $H^+$}, meaning that for any $x \in V(H), v \in V(G)$, we have $x_1 \in L^+(v)$ if and only if we have $x_2 \in L^+(v)$.
 Thus we obtain the list homomorphism problem for the edge-coloured graph $(H^+,\pi^+)$, restricted to input instances $(G,\sigma)$ with lists $L$ that are symmetric in $H^+$.
-As above, we can transform this list homomorphism problem for the edge-coloured graph $(H^+,\pi^+)$, to a constraint satisfaction problem with the template $H^*$ obtained by adding unary relations $R_X = X$, for sets $X \subseteq V(H^+)$ that are symmetric in $H^+$.
+As above, we can transform this list homomorphism problem for the edge-coloured graph $(H^+,\pi^+)$, to a constraint satisfaction problem.
+The details are similar to the construction of $H^{\#}$, except this time the new template $(H^+,\pi^+)^*$ is obtained by adding unary relations $R_X = X$ only for sets $X \subseteq V(H^+)$ that are symmetric in $H^+$.

 We conclude that our problems \textsc{List-S-Hom}$(\widehat{H})$ fit into the general constraint satisfaction framework, and therefore it follows from~\cite{bula,zhuk} that dichotomy holds for problems \textsc{List-S-Hom}$(\widehat{H})$.
 We therefore ask which problems \textsc{List-S-Hom}$(\widehat{H})$ are polynomial-time solvable and which are NP-complete.